adibMosharrof/ProAssist/custom/docs/training/2-e2e_training_plan.md

 The response should be grounded on the video frames, conversation history, dialog state.
 It will be free-form text.

 It will be evaluated with metrics like BLEU, METEOR, semantic similarity.
 See the metrics in proassist, we already have implemented them.

-#### Validations

-We have to have a mechanism to handle the hierarchical nature of the DST, ensuring consistency between parent and child nodes.

-We also have to make sure we have a valid DST after each update.

 ## Data

-DST data: data/proassist_dst_manual_data/assembly101/assembly_nusar-2021_action_both_9011-c03f_9011_user_id_2021-02-01_160239__HMC_84355350_mono10bit.tsv
+DST data: custom/outputs/dst_generated/proassist_label/2025-11-06/17-02-11_gpt-4o_proassist_50rows/assembly101/val.json

-proassist data: data/proassist/processed_data/assembly101
+The above json contains the full data.
+The dst data is inside a "dst" key.

 We will have separate datasets for training, validation, and testing to ensure robust evaluation.

 There are no missing data.
-The DST annotations was generated with LLMs, so there could be some errors in it, but we should not worry about it initially.
+The DST annotations were deterministically calculated using the video timestamps.

+Read custom/docs/dst_data/proassist_dst_label_plan.md for details on how labels were generated.

 ## Learning